-Taking protein powder is an important part of building muscle or bulking up.
-The more protein you consume, the more amino acids your body will have available to repair and expand the muscle fiber damaged in your workout.
+Taking protein powder is an important part of a diet if you are working in building muscle or bulking up.
+The more protein content you consume, the more amino acids your body will have available to repair and expand the muscle fiber damaged in your workout.
 Protein powder will help you see the results you want, sooner!

 Whey and casein protein are the two most popular options, but what do you do if you are a vegetarian or vegan?
-You can’t take whey, casein, or egg protein powders, so what’s left?
-Veggie protein powder (made from soy, hemp, and other plant-based proteins) are an excellent alternative, and MRM Veggie Elite is one of the best plant-based proteins around!
+You can’t take whey protein, casein, or egg protein powders, so what’s left?
+Veggie protein powder (made from soy, hemp, and other plant-based diet proteins) are an excellent alternative as a daily protein option, and MRM Veggie Elite Protein – Vanilla Bean, 2.2 Pound is one of the best plant-based proteins around!